CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 19 - Graphics/graphics.md

 `public void setText(String newText)` - updates the text for the button

-`public void addActionListener(ActionListener lambda)` - allows you to specify what code to run when the button is pressed
+`public void addMouseClickLogic(MouseClick code)` - allows you to specify what code to run when the button is pressed

 **CS1Image**